AMC Pacer: Coupe

-American Motors began the development of an entirely new car in 1971.
+American Motors began developing an entirely new car in 1971.
 It invested $52 million in tooling and $8 million in associated expenses to bring out the Pacer.
 Production began in January and the Pacer was unveiled on 13 January 1975.
 Sales in AMC dealer showrooms began on 28 February 1975.
 The Pacer was designed to attract buyers of traditional large cars to a smaller package during a time when gasoline prices were projected to rise dramatically.
 The new car was well received and seen as futuristic by journalists and buyers.
 Pacer production, which started at 530 cars a day was increased to 700 a day by April, and went up to 800 per day in September.
-Pacer sales success can be attributed to lack of competition from the other domestic automakers who had been blindsided by the oil crisis.
+Pacer sales success can be attributed to lack of competition from the other domestic automakers who the oil crisis had blindsided.

 Production passed 100,000 Pacers in less than eight months after production began.
 This was the first time a new AMC model achieved the 100,000 mark in less than one year.
 By way of comparison, it took more than two years for the Gremlin to reach 100,000 units after production of it began in January 1970.
 The early demand outstripping production capacity affected the Pacer's build quality.
 In its first year of production, the Pacer sold well, with 145,528 units.
 The increased demand for compact, economy vehicles grew rapidly, and the other automakers were rolling out their small cars.
 Pacer sales fell after the first two years.

-The Pacer's unconventional styling was commonly cited in its continued lack of success.
-Other concerns included the limited cargo space when carrying a full load of passengers (primarily because of the steeply sloping rear roofline design).
+The Pacer's unconventional styling was commonly cited as a contributing factor to its continued lack of success.
+Other concerns included limited cargo space when carrying a full passenger load, primarily due to the steeply sloped rear roofline.
 Folding down the rear seat backrest formed a flat-floored, 29.5 cuft cargo area.
 Design work on the new car began five years before its launch.
 Richard Teague explained this "was before weight was magnified as a super economy consideration".
 The Pacer was heavy, with only six-cylinder engines available, and drivers cited a lack of power.
 Car & Driver wrote, "American Motors had already quoted a curb weight of 2990 lb. for the basic Pacer when we first wrote about the car, and that already seemed quite heavy; but when we weighed the test car (whose air conditioning, automatic transmission, power steering and so forth would not account for the full difference) it registered an astounding 3425 lb."